Lofelt/NiceVibrations/unity-editor-plugin/README.md

 ## Building

-Run `sh build.sh unity-editor-plugin-host` on a terminal to build a dynamic library that Unity will load.
+Run `sh build-sdk.sh unity-editor-plugin-host` on a terminal to build a dynamic library that Unity will load.
 The dynamic library supports both Intel (x86_64) and Apple Silicon (arm64) architectures.

 This script will also make sure to copy the appropriate file per platform to the respective folder in the Unity Asset plugin's folder.